 The final thing I want to leave you with is practicing the habit of being kind to yourself.
-Do you ever pay close attention to the words that you speak over yourself?
+Do you ever pay close attention to the words you speak over yourself?

-Now let me ask you this – would you say those same things to a close friend?
+Would you say those same things to a close friend?
 I’m guessing the answer is no. The truth is we tend to be kinder to others than we are to ourselves.
 And that’s got to stop, my friend!

 The next time you notice your inner critic on a never-ending loop, decide to talk to yourself like you’re talking to a close friend.

 What encouragement would you give?